Ralph Wiggum: Personality

-Ralph's primary role in the show is to deliver clueless asides and odd non-sequiturs.
-Ralph is presented as quite stupid, dumb, verbally challenged, and slow.
+Ralph's primary role in the show is to deliver clueless asides and odd non sequiturs.
+Ralph is presented as quite daft, and verbally challenged.
 In one of his most famous quotes, Ralph responds to the news that he is failing English class with the retort: "Me fail English?
 That's unpossible!"
+In another of his famous quotes, he tries to greet Superintendent Chalmers, but he ends up saying "Hi Super Nintendo Chalmers."

 In other instances, Ralph has been shown to speak with relative ease, notably in "I Love Lisa" when he gives an uncharacteristically powerful performance as George Washington in a school play.
 Occasionally, Ralph has been used to break the fourth wall straightforwardly.

 Although it has never been explicitly stated in any Simpsons-related media that Ralph is intellectually disabled and/or brain damaged, Chief Wiggum drops baby Ralph in a flashback sequence, with the latter landing flat on his head.
 When Wiggum picks Ralph up again, Ralph suddenly has difficulty drinking out of his bottle.

 Creation and design

 Ralph was named after Ralph Kramden, the character on The Honeymooners portrayed by comedian Jackie Gleason.
 Ralph's first credited appearance in the show was in the episode "Moaning Lisa", where he was considerably different in appearance and behavior.
 Ralph's modern design first appeared in the second-season episode "Homer vs. Lisa and the 8th Commandment".
 Early Ralph spoke with a voice similar to that of Nelson Muntz's until Cartwright settled into his higher-pitched whine.
 Originally intended to be a "Mini-Homer," Ralph eventually took on a life of his own.
 The staff later retconned Ralph into the son of Chief Wiggum, a fact initially hinted at in "Kamp Krusty" and later made canon in "I Love Lisa".
 Groening considers Ralph "really hard to write."

 Ralph's normal attire usually consists of a blue long-sleeve shirt with a collar, a belt with a red buckle, and brown pants.
-However, almost all Simpsons-related media and merchandise portray Ralph with white or light gray colored pants.
+Nonetheless, almost all Simpsons-related media and merchandise portray Ralph with white or light gray colored pants.
 Ralph's hair is meant to evoke a bowl-cut style.
 In one particular issue of the comic book, Ralph is drawn in a realistic style, depicted with blonde hair.
 Adult Ralph in "Bart to the Future" has light brown hair.